fork/make-up/README.md

-# XXX
+# Make-up

 **Being a web developer is hard.** You often find yourself asking stuff like 'How do I setup this project?', 'What do I need to compile?', 'How do I deploy this?' and 'How do I get live data to my local machine?'.

 Such things can really slow down the development process, because you need to know things – or at least read about it in the docs.
 Yeah.

-By covering the necessary requirements for the development process automatically, XXX leaves you more time for creativity.
+By covering the necessary requirements for the development process automatically, Make-up leaves you more time for creativity.

-No matter what project you are working on, no matter what software is used: XXX makes it work (@see [Supported software](#supported-software)).
+No matter what project you are working on, no matter what software is used: Make-up makes it work (@see [Supported software](#supported-software)).

-XXX does stuff like:
+Make-up does stuff like:

 <details>
   <summary>
     Initial project setup after git clone
   </summary>

-  XXX installs all required tools to get you started with development.
+  Make-up installs all required tools to get you started with development.
 </details>

 <details>